yojimbo87/minotaur/README.md

 **on(eventName, callback)**

-(Event) Emitted on connect, message and disconnect event.
+(Event) Emitted on connect, message, disconnect and error event.

 Minotaur (server side)